-If you compare the number of files on your computer to the number of files the Code42 app says it's backing up, you may notice a difference.
-This article explains why there can be a discrepancy between your computer and the Code42 app.
+If you compare the size or number of files on your computer to the size or number of files the Code42 app says it's backing up, you may notice a discrepancy.
+This article explains why there can be a difference between your computer and the Code42 app.

 Compare the number of files

 You can see information about a folder, including the number of files it contains and its total size by right-clicking (Windows) or control-clicking (Mac) on a folder.

 If you compare the number of files reported by your computer to the number of files reported by the Code42 app for the same folder, you may notice a difference.